hdShang/arxiv-daily/docs/cs-CV/2025-09-29/papers/250924361v2-ui-ug-a-unified-mllm-for-ui-understanding-and-generation.md

 ---
 layout: default
-title: UI-UG: A Unified MLLM for UI Understanding and Generation
+title: "UI-UG: A Unified MLLM for UI Understanding and Generation"
 ---

 # UI-UG: A Unified MLLM for UI Understanding and Generation